attachmentgenie/attachmentgenie-boundary/README.md

 ## Description

-This project serves as my starter project
+Deploy and configure HashiCorp Boundary

 ## Usage

-All options and configuration can be done through interacting with the parameters on the main example class.
+All options and configuration can be done through interacting with the parameters on the main boundary class.
 These are now documented via [Puppet Strings](https://github.com/puppetlabs/puppet-strings)

-You can view example usage in [REFERENCE](REFERENCE.md).
+You can view boundary usage in [REFERENCE](REFERENCE.md).

 ## Reference